-The work essentially abstract, evoking remembered characteristics experienced in the landscape.
-Form, line, pattern and colour are translated in a lyrical and poetic way into works that are currently wall based, with structural elements that expand three- dimensionally.
+The work is essentially abstract, evoking remembered characteristics experienced in the landscape.
+Form, line, pattern and colour are translated in a lyrical and poetic way into works that are wall based, with structural elements that expand three- dimensionally and those that are freestanding.
 A fundamental component in the installation of works is the introduction of lighting that extends the work further into the space that it inhabit through the creation of a series of shadows.
-Louise's approach to understanding landscape, she is interested in the concept and misinterpretation of ‘emptiness’ with an open spaces.
-Translated into the work, the void becomes an equally positive space for projection of ideas and an expression of the limitlessness of possibilities.
+Louise's approach to understanding landscape, has developed through her interest in the concept and misinterpretation of ‘emptiness’ with open spaces.
+Translated into her work, the void becomes an equally positive space for projection of ideas and an expression of the limitlessness of possibilities.

 Member of the following organisation